 Knowing anything properly requires us to invest adequate time and thought into things to bring true conviction.

-Vincent Van Gogh pours out similar insight when he says this:
+Vincent Van Gogh pours out a similar insight when he remarks:

 I don’t know anything with certainty, but seeing the stars makes me dream.